-Baked Chicken Fettuccine Alfredo – Italian-inspired, pure. hearty, comfort food!
-Fettuccine noodles are tossed in a homemade creamy and cheesy alfredo sauce, topped with chicken, baked, and finished off with crispy crunchy breadcrumbs!
+Baked Chicken Alfredo — Hearty Italian-inspired comfort food!
+Fettuccine noodles are tossed in a homemade alfredo sauce, topped with chicken, baked, and then finished off with crispy crunchy breadcrumbs!
 A classic yet easy recipe that’ll be a guaranteed family favorite!

 This is my family’s dream food!
 They are pasta fanatics and there is nothing that says comfort food classic pasta recipe like this baked chicken fettuccine alfredo.

 There are perfectly cooked al dente fettuccine noodles that are tossed in a super creamy homemade alfredo sauce.